nanoutils/nanoutils/docs/docs/methods.md

 ## `snakeCase`

-Returns a `string` in a snake case style
+Returns `string` in a snake case style

 ```js
 import { snakeCase } from 'nanoutils'